Nishant891/authx/README.md

 # Description

-Complete JWT based OAuth system with client, server components and OTP verification using Resend and MongoDB as database.

-This project implements a **JWT-based authentication and authorization system** with built-in **Two-Factor Authentication (2FA)** support.
+Complete JWT-based OAuth system with client and server components, featuring OTP verification via Resend and MongoDB as the database.
+This package provides a robust authentication and authorization framework with built-in Two-Factor Authentication (2FA) support, making it secure, scalable, and easy to integrate into modern applications.

 ## ✨ Features
 - Secure login and signup with JWT tokens